 In chapter 2 we reported the identification of rare genetic variants CFI p.Gly119Arg, C9 p.Pro167Ser, and C3 p.Lys155Gln, which were previously associated with AMD, in 22 densely affected AMD families.
 Despite the strong association with AMD in case control association analyses, these rare variants did not segregate with the disease phenotype in our families.
 The presence of one of these rare variants was associated with a higher familial occurrence, as more than half of all patients who carried such a rare variant reported a positive family history for AMD.
-Clinically, the initial onset of symptoms in carriers of these rare variants were more prevalent among patients with advanced AMD and geographic atrophy than in patients with neovascular AMD.
+Clinically, the initial onset of symptoms in carriers of these rare variants occurred an average of six years earlier than in non-carriers.
+In addition, these genetic rare variants were more prevalent among patients with advanced AMD and geographic atrophy than in patients with neovascular AMD.
 Our finding emphasized the importance of counseling patients and family members to increase awareness and enable early detection of the disease.